Selenidze/PythonGames/README.md

 ### What is this repository for? ###

+- ***Version 0.1***
 - This repository contains python code.
-- ***Version 0.1***

 ### How should I work with the repository? ###

-- Nothing here yet
+- Install the pygames library: `pip install pygame`

 ### Contribution guidelines ###